kuljotSB/AzureAIwithAKSandACA/lab5_Multi_Container_Patterns/Simple_Frontend_Backend_Chat_App/ClusterIP-svc.md

 kubectl get service chatfrontend-service
 ```

+> **Tip:**
-**Note:** The `EXTERNAL-IP` field may take a few minutes to be assigned.
-Once it is assigned, you can access the frontend service using that IP address.
+> The `EXTERNAL-IP` for your LoadBalancer service may take several minutes to appear.
+Once assigned, you can access the chat application's frontend by navigating to this IP address in your browser.

 For more detailed information about your service, use the following command.
 ```bash
 kubectl describe service chatfrontend-service
 ```

+> **Note:**
-**Note:** Navigating to the EXTERNAL-IP address of the load balancer service in your browser will allow you to access the frontend of the chat application.
-The frontend will communicate with the backend service using the ClusterIP service we created earlier.
+> Once the LoadBalancer service's `EXTERNAL-IP` is available, you can access the chat application's frontend by entering this IP address in your browser.
+The frontend will seamlessly communicate with the backend via the ClusterIP service configured earlier, ensuring internal connectivity within your AKS cluster.